 Colitis is an inflammation of the lining of the colon.
-Many conditions can cause colitis.
-If a person has colitis, they will have abdominal pain, discomfort, and diarrhea.
+A person with colitis will typically experience abdominal pain, discomfort, and diarrhea.

 People with colitis may experience mild chronic pain or severe and sudden pain.
 There are different types of colitis, and many have overlapping symptoms.